paradigma-cl/unreplaceableDigitalID/README.md

 The Stacks blockchain smart contracts can leverage the usability of the Bitcoin ecosystem, could help manage the inscription process of Ordinals that has started recently.
 An inscription is not sufficient as a solution of being the first doing it.
 It should have management rules, that users abide to, in order to have real meaning, and value.
 The BNS can be used to acquire, manage, and distribute ordinal inscription, as other type of inscription assets, both in the Stacks or Bitcoin ecosystems.

 Inscriptions could be leverage with the use of did:web for the users, and apps.
 An app inscription or an inscription executed by a user could be accessed publicly by a web service using the did:web protocol.
-So ideally, Blockchain Inscriptions could be turned into a standard (SIP).
+So ideally, Blockchain Inscriptions could be turned into a standard _Stacks Improvement Proposals_ - SIP.
 This standard could boost usability among other applications that reference this blockchain inscriptions.
 TXT records could be used at the zone file to connect BNS domains with inscriptions at ordinals.

 ### 8. DID Domain and subdomain name Exchange of ownership
 A market of exchange of DID domain name is already operating.
 Since the BNS lets any domain name owner to transfer its property to another user, there has been interest specially among early adopters to save some “key” names for future users, also as the STX exchange value is still low.
 There have been some proposals to change the behaviour of the BNS to facilitate storing list of domain names for future exchange.
 An example of an application that tries to help manage and saving different DID domain names is BNSx.